keboola/connection-docs/components/data-apps/index.md

 Streamline your AI prompting process!
 Use this Streamlit app to refine, test, and compare multiple prompts, ensuring optimal results.
 Dive into AI with enhanced efficiency!
 - [Documentation](https://help.keboola.com/templates/kai-promptlab/)
 - [Source](https://github.com/keboola/kai-promptlab)

-- This Data App with whole flow can be used from a template Kai PromptLab
+This data app, along with the complete workflow, can be implemented using the Kai PromptLab template.

-### Kai SQL bot
+### Kai SQL Bot
 Author: Jordan Burger and Pavel Chocholouš

 The SQL Bot data app is a dialogue-based AI interface tailored for Snowflake database queries.
 It allows you to engage in natural conversations and translates your requests into precise SQL commands.
 - [Documentation](https://help.keboola.com/templates/kai-sql-bot/)
 - [Source](https://github.com/keboola/Kai-SQL-bot)

-- This Data App with whole flow can be used from a template Kai SQL bot
+This app, along with the complete workflow, can be implemented using the Kai SQL Bot template.